Kraken carinae: Etymology

 Kraken was named after the German word Krakonen, which is the name used to refer to the Norse mythological monster.
-Kraken was named as such due to the method of feeding, in which the large network of branching filopodia grab bacteria and transports it to the cell body.
+Kraken was named as such due to the method of feeding, in which the large network of branching filopodia grab bacteria and transport it to the cell body.
 The mythological monster Kraken was told to catch its prey with one of its many arms in a similar manner.

 History

 Kraken is a recently discovered genus, having first been described in 2016 at the University of Koln.
 Thomas Cavalier-Smith established the phylum Cercozoa in 1998, which consists of flagellates and filose amoebae that are widely morphologically diverse.
-Genetic analysis and morphological characteristics place the Genus Kraken as a Cercozoan.
+Genetic analysis and morphological characteristics place the genus Kraken as a cercozoan.

 Currently, the genus consists of a single species, Kraken carinae.
 Through genetic analysis, ultrastructure data, and phylogenetic analysis, Kraken could not accurately be placed in an existing family, thus the new family Krakenidae was established.
 Currently, it is being considered to establish the new order Krakenida.

-Habitat and Ecology
+Habitat and ecology

 Kraken has only been observed and collected from Europe and Antarctica, though it is suspected to be distributed worldwide.
 Kraken is found in dry surface soil sediment, most prevalently in bacteria rich environments.
 Members have also been collected in freshwater lakes and aquatic moss pillars in the Antarctic region, suggesting a wider possible range of tolerance and habitability.
 The full extent of Krakens preferred environment has not been studied.

 Some organisms have also been collected in agricultural crops, particularly growing around wheat.
 This may suggest some ecosystem interactions that have yet to be studied further.